bangnoise/ofxHapPlayer/README.md

 ofxHapPlayer
 ============

-A Hap player for OpenFrameworks on MacOS X and Windows (the Windows version currently works with OpenFrameworks 0.8 only).
+A Hap player for OpenFrameworks on MacOS X, Windows and Linux.

+THIS BRANCH IS A WORK IN PROGRESS

-Hap is a codec for fast video playback and is available for free [here](https://github.com/Vidvox/hap-qt-codec) - it is required for accelerated playback using this addon.
+Hap is a codec for fast video playback.
+You can learn more about Hap, and find codecs for encoding, at the [main Hap project](https://github.com/Vidvox/hap).

 This repo has branches for major OF versions.
 Use the branch which matches the version of OF you are using.
 The [master](https://github.com/bangnoise/ofxHapPlayer/tree/master) branch matches the current OF release.
 An [of_head](https://github.com/bangnoise/ofxHapPlayer/tree/of_head) branch aims to keep up to date with development work on OpenFrameworks' master branch.